legal herstory pioneers

 -

-In 1982, joined the academic staff at Georgetown University, directing University's program on women in global politics.
+In 1982, joined the academic staff at Georgetown University, directing the University's program on women in global politics.

 -